Updated August 2017

 - Students may not wear pajama pants or ripped/distressed jeans.

-- Student belongings should be labeled with their names.
+Student belongings should be labeled with their names.
 Lost items can be reclaimed from the lost and found box in the Middle School lobby.
 Found money, jewelry, and other valuables can be reclaimed in the Middle School office.
 In December and June, unclaimed items are donated to charity.
+Please reinforce with your child the value of their personal items.
+While it is natural for Middle School children to lose things from time to time, we need your help to reinforce with your child the importance of maintaining their own property.

 We regard copying another student's work (or permitting her or his own to be copied by another student), talking with another student during a quiz or test, or reporting the contents of a test to someone who hasn't taken it yet as academic dishonesty.

 Plagiarism, a serious and sometimes confusing form of academic dishonesty, is defined as submitting someone else's work as one's own.
 Thus, copying someone else's homework and handing it in with one's name on the page is plagiarism.
 Similarly, copying from a book or other publication, downloading from computer sources, and handing this work in without providing proper credit to the author is plagiarism.
-Plagiarism is discussed appropriately in all disciplines.
+Plagiarism is discussed appropriately in all academic disciplines.
+Once students are educated on the forms of plagiarism, they also understand that it is prohibited, and disciplinary action may follow any acts of plagiarism in Middle School.

 These are but a few examples of academic dishonesty.
 This issue is discussed as part of a student's ongoing education and students should always follow the "ask in advance" rule to stay out of trouble: If you are not sure if it is cheating or plagiarism, ask your teacher in advance.